danielyu925/16-Bit-2-Stage-RISC-Pipeline-Processor/README.md

 [The Decoder Verilog Code](Code/decode.v)

 ### Shifter
-The shifter is a 16-bit Barrel Left Shifter.
+The shifter is a 16-bit Logical Left Shifter.
 The amount of shifting is positive between 0 and 15.

 ### Arithmetic and Logic Unit (ALU)
 Arithmetic and Logic Unit (ALU) support consists of (i) ADD, (ii) AND, (iii) OR, and (iv) XOR.